Nvidia leads S&P's winners in 2016; drug companies slump

 GOOD AS GOLD-MAN

 Goldman Sachs led a gigantic rally in bank stocks after Donald Trump was elected president.
 Investors bid up bank stocks following the vote because they expect rising interest rates, more government borrowing, and faster economic growth as well as looser regulation that could help profits.
 Bank stocks far outperformed the broader market and Goldman made some of the biggest gains.
-The stock neared all-time highs in December and finished the year up 31 percent.
-Goldman contributed about one-fourth of the Dow’s gain since the election.
+The stock neared all-time highs in December and finished the year up 33 percent.
+Goldman contributed about one-fourth of the Dow’s gain after the election.
 If that weren’t enough, three men with links to the firm will take top roles in Trump’s administration: his choices for senior adviser, Treasury Secretary and head of the National Economic Council are all Goldman alumni.

 VERY HUNGRY CATERPILLAR

-Caterpillar, one of the smallest companies on the blue-chip Dow Jones industrial average, had a better year than any other Dow component as it rose 37 percent for the year.
+Caterpillar, one of the smallest companies on the blue-chip Dow Jones industrial average, had a better year than any other Dow component as it rose 36 percent.
 The construction and mining equipment maker recovered from a deep funk early in the year as investors thought the Chinese economy might be weakening fast.
 That would have hurt Caterpillar’s sales in a key market.
 But the stock recovered as signs came in that the U.S. and China were doing better than many had feared.
 When Trump was elected, investors bid up the shares even further as they expected Caterpillar to benefit from faster economic growth thanks to spending on construction and infrastructure projects.
 Industrial stocks reached all-time highs in the weeks after the election, although Caterpillar is still well below its price from mid-2014.

 METAL MANIA